 - For longer storage, freeze the waffles in an airtight container.
 Reheat.

 Please CLICK the link above to access my UrbnSpice LEARNING TIPS, which are listed alphabetically on the Learning Tips blog post under the following subheadings:

-As always, if you give this recipe for Savoury Crispy Bacon, Cheese and Green Onion Waffles a try, please come back and leave me a comment below with your feedback.
+If you give try my recipe for Savoury Crispy Bacon, Cheese and Green Onion Waffles, please leave me a comment below with your feedback.

 You can find me on social media – just be sure to tag @urbnspice and #urbnspice so I am sure to see it.
 Enjoy!

 The Urbnspice Chef

 Follow me on Social Media